 Barrels per stream day (b/sd): the number of barrels of input that a refining facility can process within 24 hours, operating at full capacity under optimal crude and product slate conditions.

-Biofuels: transportation fuels derived from biomass, including fuel ethanol and biodiesel, whereby these fuels are usually blended with petroleum fuels.
+Biofuels: transportation fuels derived from biomass include fuel ethanol and biodiesel, whereby these fuels are usually blended with petroleum fuels.
 Ethanol is an alcohol made by fermenting starch or sugar, notably from (corn) grains and sugar cane.
-Biodiesel is made primarily from vegetable oils (e.g. palm oil, soybean oil) or from other oily sources (such as waste cooking grease).
+Biodiesel is made primarily from vegetable oils (eg palm oil, soybean oil) or from other oily sources (such as waste cooking grease).

 Completion: the installation of permanent equipment for the production of oil or gas.